St Mary Magdalene, Cowden

 The Church of St Mary Magdalene is a parish church in the village of Cowden, in the district of Sevenoaks, Kent, England.
 It is part of the Church of England and falls within the Diocese of Chichester, the only parish church in Kent to do so.
 Although historically associated with Sussex, Cowden lies on the Kent–Sussex border and is officially in Kent.

 History

 Norman Origins

 The church has its origins in the Norman period, with the earliest parts of the building dating to the 13th century.
 The church is dedicated to Mary Magdalene, a disciple of Jesus who is traditionally associated with penitence and devotion.

-The Church of St Mary Magdalene is constructed from local sandstone and features a traditional nave and chancel layout, with a distinctive wooden shingled spire.
-The west tower is capped with a slender broach spire, a typical feature of medieval parish churches in this part of the country.
-The church retains many of its medieval features, including a 14th-century font and fragments of original stained glass.
+The Church was constructed from local sandstone with a traditional nave and chancel layout, as well as a distinctive wooden shingled spire.
+The west tower is capped with a slender broach spire, a typical feature of medieval parish churches in this area.

 The interior of the church features timber beams, a carved wooden pulpit, and memorials to local families.
-There are several interesting brass and stone monuments, some dating back to the 16th century.
+There are a number of brass and stone monuments, some dating back to the 16th century.